 Credit for Contributions to Qualifying Foster Care Charitable Organizations You may qualify for this credit if you made contributions to qualifying foster care charitable organizations.
 Use Form 352 to figure this credit.
+Healthy Forest Production Tax Credit You may qualify for this tax credit if you meet all of the qualifications or receive a pass-through credit from a partnership or S Corporation.
+All credits that were properly established can be carried forward for the respective five year carry forward period.
+Use Form 353 to figure this credit.

-Compute your credit on the appropriate form.
+TOTAL CREDITS: Compute your credit on the appropriate form.
 Then complete Arizona Form 301 and enter the amount from Form 301, Part 2, line 61.
 The amount on line 60 cannot reduce your tax below zero.
 These credits are not refundable credits.